MS in Business Analytics & Information Systems

 In addition, all applicants must meet USF’s Admission and English Proficiency requirements.
 For international applicants, this means TOEFL scores, although we do not consider TOEFL score as part of our admission criteria.

-We get several thousands of applications, which are first reviewed by our Office of Graduate Admissions and then by our MS-BAIS program on a first come, first served basis.
-The admission decision usually takes 1.5 to 2 months, and visas for international students may take an additional 3 to 4 months, depending on appointment availability at your local consulate.
+Applications are first reviewed by our Office of Graduate Admissions and are then forwarded to our MS-AIBA program for further review.
+The MS-AIBA program makes an accept/reject decision, and the Office of Graduate Admissions will notify you of our decision.
+The admission decision usually takes 1.5 to 2 months, and visas for international students may take an additional 3 to 4 months.
 Our admission decisions are first come, first served, and will close whenever we reach our intake capacity for the academic year.
-Our admissions process is as follows:
+To help the process move smoothly, we recommend that you do the following:

 1. Examine our application criteria above to determine your suitability for our MS-BAIS program.
 If you wish to apply, submit your application, complete with GRE/GMAT scores, college transcripts, and other necessary details to USF Office of Graduate Admissions using our online portal.

-5. The MS-BAIS program will review your complete application and notify you the final decision on your application.
+5. The MS-AIBA program will review your complete application and notify you the final decision on your application.
 Expect this process to take another 15-20 days.
+This is an unofficial decision; the official decision will come from the Graduate Admissions Office.
 This is the end of the admissions process, but you still have a long way to go to join our program.

 6. International students will now have to provide proof of funds for our Office of International Students to issue you an I-20.
 This may require a bank statement or a bank loan.
 Domestic students may skip to Step 8.